HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/rendition_version_regeneration_and_cleanup.md

 ```

 !!! note
-    enableCleanUpOrRenditionVersionHeartBeats is `false` by default.
-To enable all four heartbearts (validationHeartBeat, renditionOrVersionHeartbeat, cleanUpHeartBeat, orphanDataAndFileCleanupHeartBeat), set enableCleanUpOrRenditionVersionHeartBeats to `true`.
+    enableCleanUpOrRenditionVersionHeartbeats is `false` by default.
+To enable all four heartbeats (validationHeartbeat, renditionOrVersionHeartbeat, cleanUpHeartbeat, orphanDataAndFileCleanupHeartbeat), set enableCleanUpOrRenditionVersionHeartbeats to `true`.